 All FYs are expected to complete Continuing Education during fall term.

-Register for FYE 100 on Wednesday, September 4 and get credit for the continuing education you should be doing anyway!
+Register for FYE 100 and get credit for the continuing education you should be doing anyway!

 Which courses are the best starting place in the following academic disciplines?
 Find out.